 Kingsbury

-The Kingsbury name was manufactured by the famous Cable Piano Company of Chicago.
+The Kingsbury Piano Company was a division of the famous Cable Piano Company of Chicago.
 The Cable Piano Company was established in 1880 by H.D.
-Cable, who had originally been with the Western Cottage Organ Company (later changed to Chicago Cottage Organ Company).
+Cable, who had originally been with the Western Cottage Organ Company (later changed to The Chicago Cottage Organ Company).
 The Cable Piano Company was widely celebrated as a maker of fine instruments, and they were a major contributor to the American piano industry at large.
 The Kingsbury line was sold as an affordable alternative to the costlier Cable brand name, while offering comparable quality.
-In addition to Kingsbury, Cable built a number of brand names including Wellington, Schiller, Conover, and Euphona player pianos.
-Today, Cable made pianos are among some of the finest antique pianos we see come through our shop and they are well worth restoration.

 Kingsbury Piano Advertisements